TheRobBrennan/docker-compose-lamp/README.md

 ## LAMP stack built with Docker Compose

 This is a basic LAMP stack environment buit using Docker Compose.
-It consists following:
+It consists of the following:

 * PHP 7.1
 * Apache 2.4